domothyb/oldwebsite/content/deflation.md

 ### Summary

-* Ether's supply is not inherently deflationary, it self-adjusts depending on usage and stakers
+* Ether's supply is not inherently deflationary, it self-adjusts depending on blockchain usage and stakers

 * That said, it *will* be deflationary for many years after the switch to proof-of-stake